TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson2.md

 | 10 Minutes | Discussion  |

 ## Instructor's Notes
+1. Do Now
+    * Students experiment and learn that if they want to find out if a particular element is in a list, there is a useful tool that can save time.
-1. Lesson
+2. Lesson
   * Go over list `is in` conditionals.
-Ask what the return value is (Boolean expression)
+Ask what the return value is (Boolean expression).
     * Have students practice using the `is in` in an if statement.
-During this time look at the topics they are having problems
+User this time to look over the student responses to the first part of the Do Now - identify the topics they are having problems with.
 2. Review
-    * Review the topics students are confused about
+    * Review the topics students are confused about.
-    * Have students practice using lists and Boolean expressions
+    * Have students practice using lists and Boolean expressions.

 ###Accommodation/Differentiation
 This lesson may not be necessary, however this is a good opportunity to check for student understanding of lists and associated functions.